Expense reimbursements

 Expense reimbursement covers costs that are directly caused by work.
 Expense reimbursements are not considered salary, so taxes or payroll-related fees do not need to be paid on them.

-It is accepted in tax practices that an invoicing service company can also pay travel expense reimbursements tax-free based on a travel claim, if the invoicing service company and the person performing the work have agreed that the work-related payment will be made as salary.
+It is accepted in tax practices that an invoicing service company can also pay travel expense reimbursements tax-free for actual business trips to a special work location.
+This requires that the invoicing service company and the person performing the work have agreed that the work-related payment will be made as salary, and that the reimbursement is based on a proper travel claim.

 Travel expenses include: